 The essence of Kanban is – “start where you are“, and start with “small pragmatic actionable steps” that you can start implementing next Monday!
 No need to define new roles, no need to change team structure, no need for any drastic changes in the way you develop products or deliver services.
 In short, Kanban favours an evolutionary change approach rather than a big-bang, disruptive change.

-Pioneered by David Anderson, “Kanban Method” is much more than just a board or a kanban system.
+Pioneered by David Anderson, the “Kanban Method” is much more than just a board or a Kanban system.
 It is a management method that helps improve service delivery, catalyse improvements and evolve a business to be “fit for purpose”.
-It guides you on how to decide WIP limits, how to conduct effective daily standup and other kanban meetings, and how to measure and use meaningful kanban metrics like Flow Efficiency, Lead Time Distribution, Control Chart and Cumulative Flow Diagram (CFD).
+It guides you on how to decide WIP limits, how to conduct effective daily standup and other Kanban meetings, and how to measure and use meaningful Kanban metrics like Flow Efficiency, Lead Time Distribution, Control Chart and Cumulative Flow Diagram (CFD).

 Some of the common situations where Kanban provides great value include:

 To know more about Kanban, Click here

 David J Anderson – the founder of Kanban Inc, the parent body of KU – pioneered the use of the “Kanban Method” for knowledge work and service work since 2005.
 Over the past several years, David – with assistance from an active Kanban community – has enhanced the Kanban method by incorporating concepts such as pull systems, queuing theory and flow.